xavifeds8/bollywood-music-era-classification/README.md

-## Gender Classification Using sequential Neural networks
+## Bollywood Genre Using sequential Neural networks

 We use the frame level audio features which summarize frequency content within short intervals of time.
 Comparatively, more recent music information retrieval tasks take advantage of temporal